-Father and Child aims to inform more expecting fathers, prevent many PMH problems and help couples work better together for the future of their children.
+Father and Child aim to encourage, inform and support expecting fathers and help couples work better together for the future of their children.

 Why donate to Father and Child Trust?

 Father and Child have provided continuous service, support and experience for dads in crisis, we know what is needed but we need your help to expand our support and services to more fathers families and children.

 We are a registered charity so your donation attracts an IRD Donation Rebate: You get 33.3% back from IRD.
 Please enlist as a regular donor.